Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 Many factors impact how you connect to the remote host.
 To connect to a remote host, use one of the following methods:

-* Perform a NAT punch: This advanced technique directly connects to the host computer, even if it's on another network.
+* Perform a [NAT punchthrough](../learn/listenserverhostarchitecture.md#option-c-nat-punchthrough): This advanced technique directly connects to the host computer, even if it's on another network.
 * Use a [Relay server](https://docs.unity.com/relay/en/manual/relay-servers): A Relay server exists on the internet with a public-facing IP that you and the host can access.
 After the client and the host connect to a relay server, they can send data to each other through the Relay server.

 Netcode doesn't offer tools to help you punch through a NAT.
 However, you can use the Relay service provided by Unity Services to relay all technology based on Unity Transport, like Netcode.